pcesarperez/gacd-final-project/README.md

 ##Main analysis script

 The main analysis script is a function named `runAnalysis ( )`.
-This function reads certain data files of the experiment and returns a list with two tidy data sets:

-* `data`: A tidy data set with mean and standard deviation variables along with activity names and subject ids.
-* `averageData`: A tidy data set with the mean of each feature for each (subject id/activity label) pair.
+This function reads certain data files of the experiment and returns a tidy data set with the mean of each feature for each (subject id/activity label) pair.

 The files read by the function are: